 The most important identity and access management benefits concern security.
 IAM improves security on an organizational level, creating strong defenses that are relevant to today's cloud environments.

 Access management allows administrators to assign access privileges to specific roles or individuals.
-This limits users to resources they need.
+This limits users to the resources they need.
 Everything else remains out of reach and protected.
 If users with inappropriate access privileges try to access denied resources, the access management system blocks them and reports any suspicious activity.

 IAM systems also strengthen the network perimeter.
 The use of SSO brings all critical resources under a single portal, including cloud and on-premises apps.
 This access point is protected by standard passwords and multi-factor authentication, creating a double layer of defense.